Engee documentation

 Out[0]:

-Studying the correlation of multivariate data using the library StatsPlots and the function corrplor.
+Studying the correlation of multidimensional data using the library StatsPlots and functions corrplor.

 In [ ]: